Ka-raS/Footballer-Analysis/README.md

-# Football Players Data Analysis
+# Football Players Statistical Analysis

 A school project involves collecting and analyzing football players statistical data from the 2024-2025 Premier League.